voidabhi/android-examples/README.md

 Contribute
 ========

-Feel free to send a pull requests.
+Feel free to send a pull request.

 License
 =======